 - The chart has three columns, referred to as "groups." - Within each group are "classes," as many as required, based on the quantity of Parade Concours entries.
+The Concours Team has the right to combine classes based on Registration numbers.

-The Winners of each.
-Restoration, Preservation and Preparation-full will be re-judged for its Group Awards.
+The winners of each, Restoration and Preservation will be re-judged for the Group Awards.